 Weather

-Colombia is thankfully reliable in terms of climate.
-The weather of its various regions doesn't fluctuate all that much throughout the year.
-It's typically colder in Andean Bogotá, with highs in the '60s and lows in the '40s (and little to no rainfall in May).
-The Caribbean lowlands and coast are notoriously hot and humid, with temps averaging 86°F. The weather in Medellín is famously pleasant, with highs averaging in the low '70s.
-Further south into the Cauca Valley, where Cali is located, you can expect a warmer savanna climate with averages in the high '70s.
+It's typically colder in Andean Bogotá, with highs in the 60s (Fahrenheit) and lows in the 40s (with a couple more inches of rainfall than during its two dry seasons).
+The Caribbean lowlands and coast are notoriously hot and humid, with temps averaging 86°F (30°C).
+The weather in Medellín is famously pleasant, with highs averaging in the low 70s.
+Farther south into the Cauca Valley, where Cali is located, you can expect a warmer savanna climate with averages in the high 70s.

 Crowds & Costs

 While you may miss out on some major holidays by visiting Colombia in May, you'll make up for it by avoiding the summer tourist rush as well.
-That means you can expect lower airfare and hotel prices before the high season kicks into gear in June.
+That means you can expect lower airfare and hotel prices before the high season kicks into gear in July.
 This will be welcome, especially if you plan on visiting normally tourist-heavy destinations like Cartagena.
 You should be able to find some great rates during this time.

 Where to Go

 If you do take advantage of lower rates in a popular place like Cartagena, you might want to tack on a tropical beach vacation as well.
 There are a number of lovely Caribbean beaches just outside Cartagena, like Playa Blanca.
 And if you really want to go for broke, head to the airport and hop a flight to Isla San Andres.
-This small coral island in the Caribbean island is known as the "sea of the seven colors," and just offshore you'll find a number of tiny islets with crystalline waters and soft white sand beaches.
-Read more about island hopping in Colombia here.
+This small coral island in the Caribbean is known as the "sea of the seven colors," and just offshore, you'll find a number of tiny islets with crystalline waters and soft white sand beaches.
+Read more about island hopping in Colombia here

 One locale that often flies under the radar of most visitors to Colombia is the Guajira Department.
 Far east down the Caribbean coast, near the border of Venezuela, you'll find this arid desert environment.
-It's not only home to the northernmost point on the South American continent, but also to the indigenous Wayúu people.
-Throughout this region are a number of places that make for great excursions.
+It's not only home to the northernmost point on the South American continent, but also to the Indigenous Wayúu people.
+Throughout this region, many places make for great excursions.
 You could visit the windswept surf village of Palomino, or do some kite-surfing at Cabo de La Vela.
-The conditions are more rustic the further north you go, which are perfect for those who enjoy camping and the outdoors.
+The conditions are more rustic the farther north you go, perfect for those who enjoy camping and the outdoors.

 Guajira is also the site of what might be May's largest festival, the Festival of Wayúu Culture (more on this below).